doingandlearning/react-training-feb-2024/08-full-app/exercise.md

 # Lab: Building a Web App with API Integration

+- Up to coffee and then show and tell

 ## Overview

 In this lab, you'll build a web application that interacts with an external API to fetch and display data.
 This project will enhance your understanding of asynchronous programming, API integration, and React state management.